ElCapoCodes/Fun_project_samples/README.md

 <h1>Private Project Samples</h1>
-<p>The list in this repository includes script samples where some are for fun activities while others have more serious intent.</p>
+<p>The list shown below includes script samples where some are for fun activities while others have more serious intent.</p>

-<p>Most output files go thru post-processing for cosmetic
-purposes prior to be used (i.e., published).
-In addition, scripts have been modified to protect privacy.</p>

 <table>